 Erectile dysfunction can be caused by:

-Some prescription medications, such as antidepressants, pain medicine and medicine for high blood pressure
+- Some prescription medicines.
+This includes antidepressants, pain medicine, and high blood pressure medicine.

 How is erectile dysfunction diagnosed?

 ED is usually easy to diagnose.
 If you are tempted to self-diagnose, talk to your doctor.
 He or she will want to make sure it isn’t related to another health condition.

 Your doctor will do a physical exam and ask you questions about your symptoms.
 He or she may do a blood or urine test.
 Your doctor may consider other tests to rule out other conditions.